shau0000/Mathematical-Finance-and-Stochastic-Process/Books and Resources/Other Resources.md

 This file contains some of the resources which might be useful for you.
 We will notify any updates in this file on the Discord group.

 ## Courses
-The content of these courses is available for free. *The specificity on how much of these courses to cover will be updated shortly.*
+The content of these courses is available for free.

 * Course on [Corporate Finance](https://www.coursera.org/learn/corporate-finance-essentials)
 * Course on [Data Science with Python](https://www.coursera.org/learn/python-data-analysis)